Yellow Taxi Goes Vroom: Reception

-On Metacritic, the game has a "generally favorable" score of 78 based on five critics.
+On the review aggregation website Metacritic, the game has a "generally favorable" score of 78 based on five critics.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 75% of critics.

 Destructoids Zoey Handley noted the game's variety in worlds but criticized that the game's humor has jokes that are "all over the place".
 However, Mikhail Madnani of TouchArcade described the gameplay as "hard to put down".
 While commending the sound design, she also felt that a portion of the gears were difficult to find and obtain.
 Shaun Cichaki of The Escapist thought the game was a "knock-off" of Crazy Taxi.

 Critics noticed the game's similarities to Nintendo 64 games and praised its graphics.
 Handley praised how well the game replicated the early 3D platformer genre and compared the game's "appealing" visuals to Katamari Damacy, which Madnani also praised.
 Commenting on the soundtrack, she stated that the music sounded like those from Super Mario Galaxy combined with "Head, Shoulders, Knees and Toes".